fichtenweg17u/community-handbook/README.md

 ### Working with LaTeX

 Now you can just enter the .tex files and start typing as you like.
 On every save the pdf document should be recompiled into `/dorm_community_handbook/main.pdf`.
-To view the pdf side-by-side with the source enter a .tex file, press `STRG + SHIFT + P` to open command palette and run `LaTeX Workshop: View LaTeX PDF file`.
+To view the pdf side-by-side with the source enter a .tex file, press `CTRL + SHIFT + P` to open command palette and run `LaTeX Workshop: View LaTeX PDF file`.

+A little Tipp: To jump in the preview-pdf to where your cursor is in the latex source file, press `CTRL + ALT + J`, and to jump with the cursor to a specific point in the pdf just `CTRL + CLICK` where you want to go.

 Happy writing! :)